Pocahontas (song): Lyrics and music

 In the homeland we've never seen.

 Nelson and others have commented on the effect of the "bawdy pun" on sleeping with Matoaka to "find out how she felt".
-Finally, in what critic Jim Sullivan calls "a biting surrealistic twist", in the last verse the narrator sits with Matoaka and Marlon Brando, discussing Hollywood and major modern technological milestones from the mid-1900s such as the Astrodome and the first television.
+Finally, in what critic Jim Sullivan calls "a biting surrealistic twist", in the last verse the narrator sits with Matoaka and Marlon Brando, discussing Hollywood, the Astrodome and the first teepee.
+These last two items summarize the song by creating a stark contrast between a contemporary, enormous American structure with a relatively modest and ancient Indigenous structure.

 In 1973, Marlon Brando chose not to accept his Oscar award for Best Actor for his role in The Godfather.
 He refused to take the stage in protest of Hollywood's often derogatory and racist portrayal of Native Americans in film.
 Instead, he sent Native American actress Sacheen Littlefeather to attend the ceremony in his place.
 On stage, she read a statement by Brando condemning the entertainment industry for their mockery of Native Americans.

 Young accompanies himself on acoustic guitar.
 AllMusic critic Matthew Greenwald describes the song as having a "strong folk/country melody.
 According to Greene, the melody borrows from Carole King's 1963 song "He's a Bad Boy."